OXID-eSales/developer_documentation/modules/testing/codeception/oxid_codeception_page_objects.rst

 Page object class
 -----------------

+A Page Object represents a page (or a component of the page) and some actions of it.
+The page will be implemented as a class.

 The instance of an Actor class (``AcceptanceTester $this->I``) will be passed to each Page Object class.

 .. code:: php